 \section{Introduction}

-Recent studies indicate that there exists a deep connection between gravity and thermodynamics.
-It emerged first from the blackhole thermodynamics established in the 1970s by Bekenstein, Bardeen and Hawking \cite{bekenstein1,bardeen,bekenstein2,Hawking1,Hawking2}.
-Later, Jacobson \cite{1995} showed that Einstein's field equations could be derived from Clausius relation on a local Rindler causal horizon using the horizon area-entropy relation proposed by Bekenstein \cite{bekenstein1}.
-In 2010, Padmanabhan \cite{paddy2010dec} derived the Newton's law of gravity by combining the equipartition law of energy at the horizon and the thermodynamic relation $S = \frac{E}{2T}$ where $S$ is the entropy, $E$ is the effective gravitational mass, and $T$ is the temperature of the horizon.
-Verlinde reformulated gravity as an entropic force arising from the natural tendency of material distribution to maximize the entropy and he derived Newton's law of gravitation and also the more general Einstein's field equations \cite{Verlinde}.
-All these lead to the intriguing idea that gravity could be an emergent phenomenon as is the case with thermodynamics.
+Recent studies indicate a deep connection between gravity and thermodynamics\cite{AKBAR20067,Cai_Kim,paddy2010dec,paddynew3,paddynew4,paddynew1,paddynew2,sheykhi2007,disformalfr2019}.
+It emerged first from the blackhole thermodynamics, established in the 1970s by Bekenstein, Bardeen, and Hawking\cite{bekenstein1,bardeen,bekenstein2,Hawking1,Hawking2}.
+Later, Jacobson\cite{1995} showed that Einstein's field equations could be derived from Clausius relation on a local Rindler causal horizon using the horizon area-entropy relation\cite{bekenstein1}.
+In 2010, Padmanabhan\cite{paddy2010dec} derived Newton's law of gravity by combining the equipartition law of energy at the horizon and the thermodynamic relation $S = \frac{E}{2T}$ where $S$ is the entropy, $E$ is the effective gravitational mass, and $T$ is the temperature of the horizon.
+Verlinde reformulated gravity as an entropic force that arose from the natural tendency of material distribution to maximise the entropy, and he derived Newton's law of gravitation and the more general Einstein's field equations\cite{Verlinde}.
+Further, it has been shown that gravitational field equations in Einstein's gravity and more general theories of gravity can yield themselves to a thermodynamical interpretation\cite{paddynew3,paddynew4,Kothawala2007,Kothawalanew1}.
+In references \cite{paddynew1,paddynew2}, authors have shown that gravitational equations of motion can be obtained from thermodynamical extremum principles.
+All these lead to the intriguing idea that gravity could be an emergent phenomenon, as is the case with thermodynamics.